 Property, plant and equipment are stated at historical cost less depreciation.
-Historical cost includes expenditure that is directly attributable to the acquisition of
+Historical cost includes expenditure that is directly attributable to the acquisition

 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognized when replaced.
-All other repairs and maintenance are charged to Statement of Profit and Loss during the year in which they are incurred.
+All other repairs and maintenance are charged to Statement of Profit and Loss during the

-Depreciation methods, estimated useful lives
+2.03 Depreciation methods, estimated useful lives